composewell/haskell-dev/coding-style.rst

   nilM :: Monad m => m b -> Stream m a nilM m = Stream (\_ _ -> m >> return Stop) ()

-Pragmas are important for performance, they are placed before the signature so that they are clearly visible (compared to placement after the function definition).
+INLINE/SPECIALIZE pragmas are important for performance, they (and pragmas in general) are placed before the signature so that they are clearly visible (compared to placement after the function definition).

 Single line::